skohlmann/jpaunit/README.md

 config.setCustomSerializers(ImmutableList.of(new UuidSerializer()));
 ```

+_(actually, the UuidSerializer above is registered by default by jpaunit in addition to all those available from YamlBeans)_

 This config can later be fed to the JpaUnitRule via the constructor if using pure JUnit.

 If using Spring Tests, one simply needs to register a single instance of the JpaUnitConfig class in the associated Spring context (the one configured via the ```@org.springframework.test.context.ContextConfiguration``` annotation) and set the list of serializers into that config.